Address Planter Box DIY Tutorial with Faux Succulents

 Increase your curb appeal with a modern looking DIY Address Planter Box with succulents.
-This house number DIY is super simple and quick to make (less than 30 minutes hands-on time) and and NO TOOLS required!!
+This house number DIY is super simple and quick to make (less than 30 minutes hands-on time) and NO TOOLS required!!

 When I was a teen growing up, my mom would make us help clean the house before we could head out for fun on the weekends.
 I like to think I got my love of coming home to a clean house from my mom.

-As an adult, even when I worked outside the home, I would get up a little earlier and do a some cleaning before I’d leave the house because it was so worth it when I would come home to a clean house at the end of an exhausting day!
+As an adult, even when I worked outside the home, I would get up a little earlier and do some cleaning before I’d leave the house because it was so worth it when I would come home to a clean house at the end of an exhausting day!

 I’m always on the lookout for ways to make housekeeping more efficient so I can have more time for fun…..like crafting and sleeping in 😉 .

 Last week I had some free time to make my daughter an address planter box for her house.